-Grab your hard hat and head out with the LEGO® City Mining Team to dig for gold!
-This fun building toy features a rock pile with space for golden nugget elements and breakaway elements, as well as a dumper with tipping bed and space for a minifigure, and a research station.
+Grab your hard hat and head out with the LEGO® City 60184 Mining Team to dig for gold!
+This fun mining toy, with mining figures and equipment features a rock pile with space for golden nugget and rock breakaway elements, as well as a dumper with tipping bed and space for a minifigure, plus a research station.
 Includes 4 minifigures and a glow-in-the-dark spider figure.

-Includes 4 miner minifigures and a spider figure.
+Includes 4 mining crew minifigures and a spider figure.

 Features a dumper with tipping bed and space for a minifigure.